eputnam77/MarkReview/docs/troubleshooting.md

 ## Installation errors

 The error `packages/mkdocs-markreview is not a valid editable requirement` usually means you ran the install command outside the repository root.
+Activate your virtual environment first, then rerun the commands from the **MarkReview repository root** so the relative paths resolve.